Undergrad's Guide to Public Health Degrees: Navigating Career Paths

 Common Job and Career Paths for Public Health Graduates

 A public health degree opens up a variety of job and career paths for graduates.
-While some individuals may choose to pursue advanced degrees in public health or related fields directly after graduating, there are numerous entry-level positions available for those with a bachelor's degree in public health (BPH or BSPH).
+While some individuals may pursue advanced degrees in public health or related fields directly after graduating, numerous entry-level positions are available for those with a bachelor's degree in public health (BPH or BSPH).

 One common career path for public health graduates is to go into health education and promotion, often as a health educator or community health worker.
 These professionals work to educate individuals and communities about healthy behaviors and practices and empower them to be active participants in the pursuit of health.
 Health educators develop and implement health education programs, conduct research on health topics, and collaborate with organizations to both promote community health and prevent diseases.
 Take a look at our expanded explanation of health education and promotion here.